Volumes#

 Configuration options#

-Here’s a complete example showing all available configuration options:
+Here’s a complete example showing all available configuration options for GCP volumes:

 file_mounts: